lsscecilia/GraphVisualisation/README.md

 -n interval, default = 0 --> used only when you want to generate process -a algorithm type, default = 0 (barnes hut) | other option: 1 (brute force) -c colour code
+-d 3d graph (-a, -c not avaliable) -- algorithm is brute force

 for barnes hut only
 -s static tree